oruborus/harness262/README.md

 #### `--debug`
 Runs the testsuite in sequence and allows for step-debugging using xdebug or similar solutions.

-#### `--async` (deprecated)
-Runs the testsuite in parallel using multiple php processes.
-This option will be phased out in the future, as this is the intended standard behavior.

 #### `--no-cache`, `-n`
 Disables caching of test results.